-- A. "College" any college in the South Carolina Technical College System. - B. "President" the chief executive officer of the College. - C. "Administrative Officer" anyone designated at the College as being on the administrative staff such as President, Vice President, Vice President for Student Affairs, Chief Academic Officer, Dean of Instruction, or Business Manager. - D. "Chief Student Services Officer" the chief student services person at the College or his or her designee. - E. "Chief Instructional Officer" the Administrative Officer at the College who has overall management responsibility for academic programs and services, or his/her designee. - F. "Student" a person taking any course(s) offered by the College either full-time or part-time. - G. "Instructor" any person employed by the College to conduct classes. - H. "Staff" any person employed by the College for reasons other than conducting classes. - I. "SGA" Student Government Association of the College. - J. "Campus" any place where the College conducts or sponsors educational, public service, or research activities.

-- K. "Violation of Law" a violation of a law of the United States or any law or ordinance of a state or political subdivision which has jurisdiction over the place in which the violation occurs. - L. "Suspension" a temporary separation of the College and student under specified conditions. - M. "Expulsion" permanent separation of the College and student.
+Term Definition A College Any college in the South Carolina Technical College System. В President The chief executive officer of the College. С Administrative Officer Anyone designated at the College as being on the administrative staff such as President or Vice President.
+D Chief Student Services Officer The chief student services person at the College or his or her designee.
+At the Technical College of the Lowcountry, that person is the Vice President for Student Affairs.
+E Chief Instructional Officer The administrative officer at the College who has overall management responsibility for academic programs and services, or his/her designee.
+At the Technical College of the Lowcountry, that person is the Vice President for Academic Affairs.
+F Student A person taking any course(s) offered by the College, either full-time or part-time; credit or non-credit.
+G Instructor Any person employed by the College to conduct classes. Н Staff Any person employed by the College for reasons other than conducting classes.
+SGA Student Government Association of the College.
+J Campus Any place where the College conducts, or sponsors, educational, public service, or research activities.
+A violation of law of the United States or any law or ordinance of a state or political subdivision which has jurisdiction over the place in which the violation occurs.
+K Violation of Law L Suspension A temporary separation of the College and student under specified conditions. М Expulsion A permanent separation of the College and student.